joe-wojniak/PythonForFinance/README.md

 2. Download the data from [Stooq](https://stooq.com/db/h/)

 *The source code requires the following file folder structure:*
-- ./                     :Run Jupyter Lab or Python from this level in the folder structure
+- ./                     - Run Jupyter Lab or Python from this level in the folder structure
-- ./data/daily/us/       :Data files are located under this branch
+- ./data/daily/us/       - Data files are located under this branch
-- ./data/daily/world/    :More data files
+- ./data/daily/world/    - More data files

 ## Please Star This Repo!
 *It will heLp others to find it*